astorDev/seege/dictionary/index.md

 }
 ```

-And finally they, call methods on `HashHelpers`.
-We'll replicate those, since they are very trivial if you don't handle edge-cases.
+And finally, they, call methods on `HashHelpers`.
+We'll replicate those since they are very trivial if you don't handle edge cases.
 Here's what our version will look like:

 ```csharp
 public static class HashHelpers